 Double Draw Poker Hand Example

 - For our example hand, let’s imagine you’ve been dealt the 8c 8s 10c 2s 3d.
-In this case, we have a pair of 8s to begin with, so we’ll place the Draw bet for an additional $5, making our total wager $15 to this point ($5 Ante bet + $5 Bonus bet + $5 Draw bet).
+In this case, we have a pair of 8s, so we’ll place the Draw bet for an additional $5, making our total wager $15 to this point ($5 Ante bet + $5 Bonus bet + $5 Draw bet).

-- By making the Draw bet, you are now able to discard zero, one, two, or three cards, while drawing replacements to try and improve your hand.
-Of course, if you received a pat five card starting hand (something like 6s 7c 8d 9h 10s for a straight), you’ll still place the Draw bet, but you’ll hold all five cards and draw none.
+- By making the Draw bet, you can now discard zero, one, two, or three cards while drawing replacements to try and improve your hand.
+Of course, if you received a pat five-card starting hand (something like 6s 7c 8d 9h 10s for a straight), you’ll still place the Draw bet, but you’ll hold all five cards and draw none.

 - With your 8c 8s 10c 2s 3d in the hole for the example hand, we’ll go ahead hold the pair of 8s while discarding the other three cards.
 Your replacement cards come in as 8d Ac Kh, improving your hand to three of a kind.